Grace Ndiritu: Exhibitions

-Ndiritu's work is also housed in museum collections such as the Los Angeles County Museum of Art, British Council, London, Metropolitan Museum of Art, New York and Modern Art Museum, Warsaw.
+Ndiritu's work is also housed in museum collections such as the Migros Museum of Contemporary Art Zurich, Foto Museum Antwerp, Arts Council England, Los Angeles County Museum of Art, British Council, London, Metropolitan Museum of Art, New York and Modern Art Museum, Warsaw.
 Her work is also in the private collection of King Mohammed VI, Morocco, as well as The Walther Collection.